 I am a member of the Writers Guild and have a shiny card to prove it.
 There was somebody with my name in the Guild already, so I had to modify it.
 What this person doesn't know is people think I'M HIM.

 My (now dearly-departed) aunt once said of me: "You could give that kid a bucket of dirt for a gift and he'd play with it happily for hours."
 This suggests two things about me.
 First, I feel gratitude for even the smallest of things.
 Second, I am easily entertained.

 I have dual citizenship with a country roughly 5, 174 miles from where I live in Hollywood.
-A good piece of my heart still remains there, buried deep beneath a western bog.
+A good piece of my heart still remains there, in a western boggy hole the years have dug.

 I once sold a pastel drawing of a watermelon to a member of the unsuspecting public.
 I was eight.

 When I was in second grade, I modeled for a health textbook.
 I washed dishes with my mother, gussied up in gym shorts and a He-Man t-shirt.
 I AM a catch, you know.
 Just ask the young students of the world circa 1987 why they were so interested in the Central Nervous System and the accompanying motor skills.
 THEY'LL tell you.

 I don't dig hipsterism, but I like some of that music.
 Does that make me hipster-adjacent?
 No, where I live in Hollywood does.